-By way of introduction, and without wanting to put anyone into a sad mood, our friends at Farmdrop give a super-fast summary of what’s wrong with our industrialised food chain.
-Ie. why does it need fixing?
+By way of introduction, and without wanting to put anyone into a sad mood, our friends at Farmdrop give a super-fast summary of what’s wrong with our global industrialised food chain and, particularly, food distribution in the UK.
+So, why does it need fixing?

 It’s really unhealthy

 Think of Jamie Oliver and his sugar campaign.
 Staying in shape and out of hospital shouldn’t be so darn difficult and wouldn’t be if the supermarket shelves weren’t completely stuffed with hidden sugar.

 Half the UK’s farmland birds have gone missing since the rocking’ 60s (yep, more than half!).
 The bees have taken a hiding too.
 Fast forward another 50 years and the countryside will feel well… a little irksome let’s say.
 Not cool.

 Producers really aren’t getting enough of the money

 In fact, our nation’s farmers – the custodians of our fair and pleasant land – are getting about 10% of all the money we spend on food in the UK (it was over half in the good ol’ days when all those birds and bees were still around).

 But fortunately, not all is doom and gloom in the food distribution industry.
 At Farmdrop we really think we can, and are, fixing the food chain using the wonderful world of technology.